joelouthan/Theologicus/src/confession-1689/1689-01-10-the-infallability-of-holy-scripture.md

 Christians know, without a shadow of a doubt, *theologically* that God created the heavens and the earth in six days.
 Someone has come along and said, "wait that is impossible--it must have taken billions of years."
 Interested theory.
 Let us depend on God to figure out how did God create the universe *scientifically*.
 It seems lofty to think that we will know that information on this side of heaven.
 But just in my lifetime, I am stand in amazement and awe over the advancements in science and technology.
 Because, as Paul said, everything that God provided is ours because we belong to Christ and Christ belongs to God.

+[^1]: A much better explanation of this whole ordeal can be found at [Luther, Calvin, and Copernicus — A Reformed Approach to Science and Scripture](https://www.ligonier.org/learn/articles/luther-calvin-and-copernicus-reformed-approach-science-and-scripture) by Keith Mathison.
+Jun 1, 2012